umeshsohaliya/ajax-docs/controls/radiobuttonlist/functionality/select-item.md

 ## Select Toggle State Client-Side

-You can select a particular toggle state of **RadRadioButtonList** by passing the corresponding index in the `set_selectedToggleStateIndex()` method of the control.
+You can select a particular toggle state of a **RadRadioButtonList** by passing the corresponding index in the `set_selectedToggleStateIndex()` method of the control.

 >caption Example 6: Select a toggle state on the client-side.